numisveinsson/SeqSeg/README.md

 -`stop`: This argument specifies where to stop in the list of testing samples.
 The default value is -1, which means to process all samples until the end of the list.

--'max_n_steps': This argument specifies the maximum number of steps to run the algorithm.
+-`max_n_steps`: This argument specifies the maximum number of steps to run the algorithm.
 The default value is 1000.

--'unit': This argument specifies the unit of the image data.
+-`unit`: This argument specifies the unit of the image data.
 The default value is 'cm'.

 Data directory: Assumes the following structure:
 - Directory